paceholder/nodeeditor/README_QML.md

 *   ✅ **Connection Creation**: Drag from any port to a compatible target port to create a connection.
 *   ✅ **Customizable Nodes**: Users can define the look and behavior of specific node types (e.g., "NumberSource") completely in QML.
 *   ✅ **Example Application**: `qml_calculator` demonstrates a working calculator where C++ handles the math and QML handles the UI.

+## Technical Notes
+*   **Grid Implementation**: The grid is drawn using an HTML5-style `Canvas` API rather than GLSL shaders.
+This ensures compatibility with Qt 6's RHI (which removed inline OpenGL shaders) while maintaining performance for infinite grid rendering.
+*   **Z-Ordering & Hit Testing**: Custom geometry-based hit testing is used for connection drafting because the temporary connection line (a `Shape` item) overlays the nodes, blocking standard `childAt` calls.
+*   **Coordinate Mapping**: All drag operations use `mapToItem`/`mapFromItem` relative to the main `canvas` item to ensure correct positioning regardless of the current pan/zoom state.

 ## How to Build